 The Chef managed to sneak a look inside Guadix Cathedral as we passed.
-The main part is open to the public at certain times and costs €5 each to get a look, but The Chef got in to an annex area as people were coming out, all for free.
+The main part is open to the public at certain times and costs €5 each to get a look, but The Chef got in to an annex area as people were coming out from a service, all for free.
 No doubt if he finds out what she did, the Pope will be sending the bailiffs round for the money.

 On the way up to the Cave District numerous 'pink' females came walking down from the opposite direction.
 In true lazy Spanish tradition, they were having a sponsored walk rather than a run.
 Mind you I can understand it, what with them having had a bath last night, they won't be wanting to get too hot and sweaty.
 Those armpits have got to last them all week.

 When we arrived at the Cave District it was a little disappointing.
 We were hoping to see, and have access to, the more primitive basic dwellings in the rocks, but I suppose the public are banned from them to try and preserve it all.
 We've seen dwelling like these on Channel 4's 'A Place in the Sun', where a couple who are too lazy to search the internet or visit Estate Agents themselves, get Channel 4 to the job for them, and they get to view three or four homes.

 I suppose looking at them today, in social terms the basic cave dwellings higher up in the rocks were the primitive equivalent of Social Housing, whilst the lower caves that look to have had half a bungalow slapped on the front of them in Hyacinth Bucket Avenue are the equivalent of the middle classes.

 We managed to find a couple of useful viewing points where we could enjoy views across the town and dwellings.
 Having enjoyed our lunch on a bench in the village square we made our way back to the motorhome.